boanong/cvtemplate/README.md

  you should have Knowledge about:

-- Github
+- GitHub
 - CSS grids and flex box
 - and an available working browser

 ## Clone project

 - To get a local copy, follow these simple example steps.
-- Clone this repository with `https://github.com/boanong/wedding-template` using your terminal or command line.
+- Clone this repository with `https://github.com/boanong/wedding-template` using your terminal or command-line.

 ## Command-line steps